-14.1.3 HPI Alarm
+14.1.6 HPI Alarm

 When HPI is configured as a key parameter and exceeds the upper threshold of 85, a high priority alarm will activate which indicates to the user that the patient may be trending towards a hypotensive event.
 This includes an alarm tone, red parameter status color, and flashing parameter value.
 The alarm limit of HPI shown in table 14-4 divides the display range into areas of lower and higher likelihood of hypotension.
-HPI uses features extracted from Acumen IQ measurements, some compared to an initial base value determined over the first 10 minutes of the patient monitoring session, to a data-driven model developed from retrospective analysis of an arterial waveform database collected from ICU and OR patients containing annotated hypotensive (defined as MAP <65 mmHg for at least 1 minute) and non-hypotensive events.
+HPI uses features extracted from Acumen IQ measurements, some compared to an initial base value determined over the first 10 minutes of the patient monitoring session, to a data-driven model developed from retrospective analysis of an arterial waveform database collected from ICU and surgical patients containing annotated hypotensive (defined as MAP <65 mmHg for at least 1 minute) and non-hypotensive events.
 HPI is displayed as an integer value between 0 and 100.
 The assessment of hypotension likelihood using HPI should consider both the displayed value along the range from 0 to 100 and the associated parameter color (white/red).
-As with other available alarms on the HemoSphere advanced monitoring platform, the volume of the HPI available alarm volume.
+As with other available alarms on the HemoSphere advanced monitoring platform, the volume of the HPI available alarm is adjustable.
+See Alarms/Targets on page 133 for information about silencing the alarm and configuring the alarm volume.
 Occurrence of HPI alarm will be logged in the data download file following an update with HPI exceeding the alarm limit.